sunfishcode/basic-text/docs/nfc.md

-NFC seems to be [by far the most widely used for text interchange], and mostly preserves the meaning of all practical Unicode text (see the following sections for more discussion), so it seems the best choice for the [Text] format.
+NFC seems to be [by far the most widely used for text interchange], and mostly preserves the meaning of all practical Unicode text (see the following sections for more discussion), so it seems the best choice for the [Basic Text] format.

 Requiring that everything be compatibility-normalized can eliminate several cases of visual ambiguity, and NFKC is a subset of NFC, so it seems the best